Last

 Late 1950s or even later.

-Looking like a normal 7" 45rpm disc, this plays at 78rpm, and was apparently a one-off spoof of some type - note title (HOT MINCE PIES PLEASE), composer and artist names.
+apparently a one-off spoof of some type - note title (HOT MINCE PIES PLEASE),

 Any information on the production of this gratefully received.